-Exams: There will be two mid-term exams -- one in February, one in April -- the exact dates will be announced at least 3 weeks in advance of the exam.
-There will be a final in May.
+Exams: There will be a mid-term exam -- one in late February/early March -- the exact dates will be announced at least 3 weeks in advance.
+There will be two 20-minute quizzes announced at least one week in advance as well.